Opening a coffee shop isn’t easy, but a detailed coffee shop equipment list can set you up for success.

 Water: You may need to add a good filtration system to your list in order to extend the life of your espresso machine and improve the taste of your coffee (which, by the way, is 98% water).
 If your water’s mineral content is too high, it can ruin your equipment.

 7. Industrial blenders

 In 2019, a consumer survey found that 38% of cafe customers are ordering blended drinks more often.
 You’ll need at least one blender to capitalize on this trend.

 Here is a buyer’s guide for purchasing a high-quality blender for a coffee shop.
-Don’t be shocked if the best blenders run up your budget.
+Don’t be shocked if the best blenders run up your budget and add to your coffee shop equipment costs.
 It’s better to buy equipment that won’t break when your store starts making hundreds of frozen drinks daily.